FilipRy/versu/backend/README.md

 ```

 ## Documentation
-Open your browser and enter the following url http://localhost:8081/swagger-ui.html#/.
+When the application is running open your browser and enter the following url http://localhost:8081/swagger-ui.html#/.
 It's a Swagger UI interface, documentating the used endpoints.
 All api endpoints (beside singup-controller) are secured by spring security.
 If you want to play around with the endpoints you have to authorize yourself:
 1. Create a user account via the `/singup` endpoint of `singup-controller`.
 2. Press the authorize button and scroll down to oauth2 (OAuth2, password) authorization.
 3. Enter the username and password you chose at step 1).
 This will return your access token.